The goal of the NEJM Journal Watch Online CME Program is to provide

 The Massachusetts Medical Society is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 This medical journal activity, NEJM Journal Watch Online CME, has been reviewed and is acceptable for up to 136 Prescribed credits by the American Academy of Family Physicians.
-AAFP certification begins January 1, 2014.
+Term of approval begins January 1, 2015.
 Term of approval is for one year from this date.
-Each quiz is approved for .50 credits.
+Each quiz is approved for .50 Prescribed credits.
 Credit may be claimed for one year from the date of each quiz.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The American Academy of Physician Assistants (AAPA) accepts Prescribed

 credit from AAFP and AMA Category 1 CME credit for the PRA from organizations